stammler/dustpy/README.md

 `DustPy` simulates the radial evolution of gas and dust in a protoplanetary disk, involving viscous evolution the the gas disk, advection and diffusion of the dust disk, as well as dust growth by solving the Smoluchowski equation.

 Please read the [documentation](https://stammler.github.io/dustpy/) for a detailed description.

-## Terms of Usage

-Usage is only permitted under the condition of close collaboration and the option of co-authorship to publications that made use of `DustPy`, until the code paper is published.
 By using any version of `DustPy` you agree to these terms of usage.

 ## Installation